crisluengo/doxpp/doc/members.md

 ## template-specific fields

-For members that are a class template, struct template, or function template, the following field is additionally present:
+For members that are a class template, struct template, union template, function template or alias template, the following field is additionally present:

 ### "template_parameters" (list)